Cl4ssicMan/GrowSoft-Luascript-Docs/README.md

 ### 🚨 IMPORTANT! 🚨
 arg1 and arg2's are usually either 0 or 1!
-BUT NOW ALWAYS WHEN LOOKING AT THE DOCS BELOW!!
+BUT NOT ALWAYS WHEN LOOKING AT THE DOCS BELOW!!